ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/indicators/retrieve.rst

 Retrieving Recent Observations
 """"""""""""""""""""""""""""""

+The following API branch returns up to 20,000 Indicators with the most observations since a given date.
+System Administrators can adjust this limit via the **System Settings** screen for their ThreatConnect instance, if desired.

-As of ThreatConnect 5.0, the API branch below provides the ten Indicators with the most Observations since a given date.
-If no date is given, the default query returns the ten Indicators that have had the most Observations over the past day.
+If no date is provided when submitting a request, the default query returns Indicators with the most observations over the past day.
 In this context, a "day" includes all of the previous day and all data from the current day up to the current moment in time.

 .. code::

     GET /v2/indicators/observed

-To view Indicators with the most Observations since a specific date, use the ``dateObserved`` parameter, as demonstrated below:
+To view Indicators with the most observations since a specific date, use the ``dateObserved`` parameter, as demonstrated below:

 .. code::

-    GET /v2/indicators/observed?dateObserved=2017-01-13
+    GET /v2/indicators/observed?dateObserved=2022-04-05

 This request will return the following data: